Credit Reference Agencies

 • supports our legal and regulatory requirements under the Water Industry Act 1991.

-No, access to your information is very tightly controlled and only those entitled to do so can see it.
-There are strict laws and rules which protect your data.
+Only those entitled to do so can see it.
+There are strict laws and rules that protect your data.

 The easiest way to find out your credit score or rating is through a credit report.
-You can get a credit report from a credit broker such as Credit Karma.

 You have the right to access the information a Credit Reference Agency holds about you.
 Each Credit Reference Agency can provide you with a copy of the information they hold about you.